samudithTharindaka/LoginSystem-roblox/README.md

 1. Copy the `EncryptDataLibrary` script into your Roblox project.
 2. Require the `EncryptDataLibrary` in any script where you want to use encryption or decryption.

+Also you can clone the repo and use the ROJO plugin to import the scripts to your game easily.
    **The .rbxl file is attached to the repository**

 ## Usage